How to get from Salerno to Capri

 There are three ferry operators on this route.
 Alicost and Positano Jet both depart from Amalfi Pier, while NLG ferries depart from Amalfi Harbor Marina Coppola.

-Travel time from Amalfi to Capri is around 50-70 minutes, depending on the ferry.
-Tickets start from €22 ($23).
+Travel time from Amalfi to Capri is around 50m - 1h 10m, depending on the ferry.
+Tickets start from €25.50 ($30).

 As with Salerno, ferry services in Amalfi are available only from June to October.
 With this option though, you have more options with the ferry departures than when travelling from Salerno.

 Tickets are available at the pier.
 But you don’t want to go all the way to Amalfi just to find out that tickets are sold out.
-We recommend purchasing your tickets online to avoid any hassle at the pier.
+We recommend buying your tickets online to avoid any hassle at the pier.

 Check out our Amalfi to Capri guide to see even more options including private and group tours for this route.